An aerial view of the UVA Rotunda and the Lawn

 Visit the Fellowships, Scholarships, and Awards page for additional funding opportunities.

-In 2023, the UVA School of Education & Human Development is ranked #5 in special education for graduate schools of education in the U.S. by the U.S. News and World Report.
+In 2024, the UVA School of Education & Human Development is ranked #8 for best graduate schools of education in the country by U.S. News and World Report.

 Program Faculty